 This question is often too quickly dismissed by companies that see Facebook as a purely social platform, rather than one for businesses.
-Even if your audience doesn't currently use Facebook for business needs, you need to start by determining whether or not the potential is there.
+Even if your audience doesn't currently use Facebook for business needs, you need to start by determining whether or not the potential for Facebook marketing is there.

 Don't open a communication channel with your prospective and existing customers if you can't support it.
 Even with the automation of a bot, you'll still need to carve out time to 1) promote it 2) monitor any questions your bot can't answer and 3) keep tabs on the overall customer experience you're creating with it.

 If you've thought through the above three questions and think you've got a good foundation for a Facebook Messenger bot then dive in.
 There's a benefit to being an early adopter in this space.
 And as a newly open platform, Facebook Messenger needs thoughtful and strategic companies to shape it.

 Originally published Sep 23, 2018 8:02:00 PM, updated September 25 2018